 How Does a Verification Code Scam Work?

 Unfortunately, there are a few different types of verification code scams used by cybercriminals.
-It can be difficult to identify these scams, especially for people that are over-trusting or unfamiliar with technology such as children or the elderly.
+It can be difficult to identify these scams, especially for people who are over-trusting or unfamiliar with technology, such as children or the elderly.

 The Google Voice Verification Code Scam

 One common scam is known as the Google Voice verification code scam.
-There are a few variations, but it’s always used on people that have listed something for sale online.
+There are a few variations, but it’s always used on people who have listed something for sale online.

 Let’s say that you recently listed something on Craigslist, eBay, or Etsy and posted your phone number in your contact information.
 The scammer would have your phone number (which is not good) and would text you regarding the item.